 - Willingness to present, support, and attend work produced in community and public settings, as opposed to galleries and museums

-- Strong commitment to More Art’s values, including but not limited to social justice and public engagement, inclusion, diversity, equity, accessibility, and collaboration
+- Strong commitment to More Art’s values, including but not limited to social justice and public engagement, diversity, equity, accessibility, and collaboration

 - Commitment to intersectional thinking and artmaking

 - Willingness to act with care and respect toward all collaborators, including More Art staff, EA fellows, and community members